mchmarny/artomator/EVENTS.md

 ## Artifact Vulnerabilities

-If enabled, Artifact Analysis (aka Container Analysis) will create Pub/Sub events for each vulnerability found by automated AR scanning.
+If enabled, Artifact Analysis (aka Container Analysis) will create Pub/Sub events for each vulnerability found by automated AR scanning ([additional info](https://cloud.google.com/container-analysis/docs/pub-sub-notifications#container-analysis-pubsub-gcloud)).
 For the most part, you can think of a `note` as data about vulnerability (e.g. `CVE`), and `occurrence` as the data that connects that `note` to a particular artifact (i.e. `digest`).

 > Note: these events do not fire for notes and occurrence created via Artifact Analysis API.